chianw/prunewcloud/README.md

 ## Stage 0 initial bootstrap
-This is the initial bootstrap stage for MCA account. **It has to be adjusted for EA**:
+This is the initial bootstrap stage for MCA account. **It has to be adjusted for EA especially in terms of permissions**:

 **Pre-requisites**
 1. Initial subscription with a storage account and container.
 The storage account container will contain the tfstate for:
     - management subscription
+    - connectivity subscription
-    - storage account for ESLZ
+    - storage account for ESLZ.
+Optional app-config(roadmap)
+    - service principal B(ESLZ)
-    - service principal B(ESLZ) and C(subscription vending)
+    - service principal C(subscription vending, roadmap item)

 2. Github with Entra Workload ID Federation using a Service Principal A that has required permissions to create MCA subscription, storage account, additional service principals with role assignments.